sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflows-databricks-operator.rst

  #.
 Token: Paste the API token you generated earlier.
  #.
 Click Save to store the connection.

 ..
-Note:: If you already have Databricks connection in Fire Insights, it can be synced to Airflow, after selecting Databricks Connection in Airflow.
+Note:: If you already have Databricks Workspace connection in Fire Insights, it can be synced to Airflow, after selecting Databricks Workspace Connection in Airflow.

 Python Environment (with Required Libraries)
 ------